entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - *Lophosteus* and *Andreolepis* with tooth cushions are coded 1.

 697. Dermopalatine and ectopterygoid: (0) absent, (1) present.

  > - New character.
 This upper jaw character corresponds to Character 295 (coronoids *sensu strico*) defining the lower jaw features.

+698. Resorption and redeposition of odontodes of body scales: (0) absent, (1) partially developed, (2) developed.
+> - New character.
+This character is relative to revised character 20 "Resorption and redeposition of odontodes of dermal bones".
+The conditions of odontodes of dermal bones and body scales may different. e.g. *Uranolophus wyomingensis* (Denison, 1968).

+699. Buried odontodes of body scales: (0) absent, (1) present.
+> - New character.

+701. Buried odontodes of body scales embedded in: (0) dentine layer, (1) vascular bone layer, (2) lamellar bone layer.
+> - New character.

 ## Included in Brazeau et al. (2023)